RaghavPathak2003/Online-Job-Portal-for-Jobseekers-and-Freelancers/README.md

 ## 🧩 Modules

 ### 1. **Admin Module**
-- Manage users, freelancers, and job seekers
+- Manage recruiters, freelancers, and job seekers
 - Oversee project postings and applications
 - Monitor platform activity

 ### 2. **Freelancer Module**
 - Register and manage freelancer profiles
-- Post job/project offerings
-- View and manage applications from job seekers
+- Upload resume and profile picture and apply for projects

 ### 3. **Job Seeker Module**
 - Register and manage job seeker profiles
-- Upload resume and apply to jobs/projects
+- Upload resume and profile picture and apply to jobs
-- View job/project details

 ### 4. **Recruiter Module**
-- Post jobs on behalf of companies
+- Register and manage recruiter profiles
 - View applications and contact candidates
 - Collaborate with freelancers or job seekers